Main illustration: Celine Loup

 We wouldn’t be able to scale personal demos for every product.

-But demos were also a resource sink.
+But product demonstrations were also a resource sink.
 Even with one product and a small user base, we still required someone to update the website, send reminder emails, host the demos, field questions, and report on attendee numbers.
 This overhead grew dramatically as we began to tailor our demos to each new product, and our customer base grew.

 Presenting live also came with technical challenges.
 Your product won’t always look or behave the way you want it to.
 Your mic won’t connect.
 The tool you’re using to screenshare may not operate correctly.
 And you’re at the mercy of internet connection issues; even a brief delay in loading a page can knock the wind out of your sails mid-demo.